Can I make a claim if I was a passenger in a motorcycle accident?

 - They should exercise good judgement and not agree to go on a motorbike when they are unconfident about the rider's ability or fitness to ride

-Making a claim as a pillion passenger
+Can I make a claim as a pillion passenger?

 If you have suffered an injury as a pillion passenger in an accident that you believe was due to the biker's negligence, then you should be able to make a claim for personal injury compensation.
 This is where Thompsons Solicitors can help.